fabiocat93/icbhi_2017_challenge/docs/notes.md

   - I froze the encoder completely.
 Partial freezing caused overfitting, probably due to the small dataset and limited variability.
   - I evaluated AUDIOMAE as an alternative encoder but saw no significant performance difference, so I kept the AST encoder for simplicity.
 AST processes mel-spectrograms, which mimic the human auditory system (logarithmic frequency bands).
 Since this is not proper speech (no words), I wanted a model focusing on spectral variations rather than language features.
   - As loss function, I used `nn.BCEWithLogitsLoss()`, which is good for multi-label classification because it handles independent binary predictions for each label.
+  - The best model was optimized with the Adam optimizer at a learning rate of 5e-05 and a batch size of 16, running on an NVIDIA H100 80GB GPU.
   - I applied different types of data augmentation (both showed some improvements in the performance and robustness of the model):
     -  Signal processing-based: gain adjustment and time shifting.
     -  Concatenation-based: I concatenated cycles to increase data for positive wheeze labels.